ERICK-ZABALA/Thousand-Eyes/README.md

 ## OVERVIEW

-This example is an integration between ThousandEyes and Slack using Python.
-ThousandEyes sends alert notifications via our webhook service and those notifications are received in the Web Server deployed as an application in the cloud of Heroku.
-The Web Server who is hosted in Heroku Cloud send the notifications to Slack device using an incomming webhook of Slack that is a simple way to post messages from external sources (third parties).
+This example is an integration between Thousand Eyes and Slack using Python.
+Thousand Eyes sends alert notifications via our webhook service and those notifications are received in the Web Server API deployed as an application in the cloud of Heroku.
+The Web Server API is hosted in the Heroku Cloud send the notifications to Slack device using an incoming webhook of Slack that is a simple way to post messages from external sources (third parties).

 ![image](https://github.com/ERICK-ZABALA/Thousand-Eyes/blob/master/slackBot/flowAlert.png?raw=true)

 ## PREREQUISITES

 * Create a trial account at https://www.thousandeyes.com/signup/.
 Write “Cisco” in the company field.
-*  Configure a test with an alert that will trigger and clear alerts for your testing in Thousand Eyes.
+* Configure a Test (Web Server TD Bank) with an alert that will trigger and clear alerts for your testing in Thousand Eyes.
 * Create a Slack instance https://slack.com/get-started#/createnew.
 * Create a Heroku account at https://id.heroku.com/login.
-*  Deploy a Web Server in your PC to make testing with Thousand Eyes, you can use the folder:webServerTdBank and the app:babywebssl.rar and ngrok (https://ngrok.com/download) to publish the service to internet.
+* Deploy a Web Server TD Bank in your PC to make testing with Thousand Eyes, you can use the folder:webServerTdBank and the app:babywebssl.rar and ngrok (https://ngrok.com/download) to publish the service to internet.

 ## CONFIGURATION